Signing up for student health insurance

 If you’re coming from a country that is granted a 90-day tourist visa, you can apply for your insurance after entering Germany.
 Please keep in mind that you’ll need to gather quite a few documents for the student visa, plus wait for an appointment depending on the city you’re in, so it’s important to get started right away.

-To register on our website, you’ll have the option between four of the largest insurance providers.
+To register for public health insurance on our website, you’ll have the option between four of the largest insurance providers.
 Each has a small perk, so you can pick which would be most beneficial to you!

 Other than that, you’ll be required to provide the following documents for your insurance application (required for all students regardless of visa requirements):